- Curated Module Overview

 🎁 Rewards Share

-For the technical component of validation, unlike in the SDVTM, CM NOs do not have to split their rewards with cluster peers and a DVT infrastructure provider, which is why the CM NO share (5%) is relatively lower than that of the SDVTM (8%).
-In contrast to the CSM, NOs that use the CM to run validators for LoE do not have to provide a bond, which is why the CM NO share (5%) is comparatively lower than that of the CSM (6%).
-For the CM NO portion, the share of each NO is calculated pro-rata based on the amount of validators operated by each NO as a share of total CM validators.
-The relative performance of NOs compared to each other and the relative performance differences in staking rewards for specific days are not taken into account.
+In contrast to the CSM, NOs that use the CM do not have to provide a bond, which is why their share (5%) is comparatively lower than that of the CSM (6%).
+The share of each Curated Module NO is calculated pro-rata based on the amount of validators operated by each NO as a share of total CM validators.
+The NO’s relative performance compared to each other and the relative performance differences in staking rewards for specific days are not taken into account.

 🔮 Oracles